 Surgical advances.
 Better methods of surgery to remove pituitary gland tumors are being studied.
-Due to advancements in this field, surgery is now used even for large tumors and tumors that have grown into nearby structures can now be removed with surgery.
+Due to advancements in this field, surgery is now used even for large tumors and tumors that have grown into nearby structures.
 However, a pituitary gland tumor that has grown into the cavernous sinus cannot usually be removed completely with surgery.
-The patient may need further treatment, such as medications or radiation therapy; research on these methods is ongoing.
+The patient may need further treatment, such as medications or radiation therapy.
+Research on surgical methods is ongoing.

-Targeted therapy.
+New drugs.
 Targeted therapy is a medication treatment that targets the specific genes, proteins, or the tissue environment that contributes to a tumor growth and survival.
 This type of treatment blocks the growth and spread of tumor cells while limiting damage to healthy cells.
 Immunotherapy, also called biologic therapy, is another type of medication treatment designed to boost the body's natural defenses to fight the tumor.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
-For pituitary gland tumors, 1 targeted therapy that researchers are exploring as a treatment is lapatinib (Tykerb).
+For pituitary gland tumors, some of the drugs researchers are currently exploring in clinical trials include nivolumab (Opdivo) and ipilimumab (Yervoy).

 Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding pituitary gland tumors, explore this related item that takes you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases.